Louis-FB/react-noughts-and-crosses/README.md

-# React Nought and Crosses (tic-tac-toe)
+# React Noughts and Crosses (tic-tac-toe)
-Simple noughts and crosses game made in React for 2 players to play locally.
+A simple noughts and crosses game made in React for 2 players to play locally.